*** Mon, Fri Arrival, Leave any day - Min Stay 2 nights ***

 The Kerry Ridgeway

-Runs along the crest of Kerry Hill, is the oldest of all these routes and is a gentle undulating walk through heather moors, cool woodlands and bilberry rich heaths with fantastic views - ideal for dog walkers, mountain bikers, fisher folk (coarse and fly fishing are nearby) and
+Runs along the crest of Kerry Hill which is the oldest of all these routes and is a gentle undulating walk through heather moors, cool woodlands and bilberry rich heaths with fantastic views - ideal for dog walkers, mountain bikers, fisher folk (coarse and fly fishing are nearby) and horse riders.

 A walk on the wild side - Llyn Mawr Nature Reserve